Bertram Huppert: Academic career

 Huppert spent the years 1963/64 as a visiting professor at the University of Illinois at Urbana-Champaign and at the California Institute of Technology (Caltech) in Pasadena.
 In January 1965, he became a professor of pure mathematics at the University of Mainz, where he later became a professor emeritus in 1994.
 He put a lot of effort into building up the Mainz group theory and abstract algebra research groups.

 Following an assignment, he wrote a monumental standard text in the theory of finite groups, Endliche Gruppen I. The group around Wolfgang Gaschütz in Kiel provided important contributions in discussions to that volume.
 Volumes II and III appeared 14 years later in English with co-author Norman Blackburn.

-In 1984, Huppert founded, together with Gerhard Michler, the first Deutsche Forschungsgemeinschaft priority programme in Mathematics at the German universities of Aachen, Bielefeld, Essen and Mainz.
+In 1984, Huppert founded, together with Gerhard O. Michler, the first Deutsche Forschungsgemeinschaft priority programme in Mathematics at the German universities of Aachen, Bielefeld, Essen and Mainz.

 From 1964 to 1985, Huppert was a member of the editorial board of the Journal of Algebra.
 Together with Wolfgang Gaschütz and Karl W. Gruenberg, he organised Oberwolfach workshops on group theory over many years, and with Michler the Oberwolfach workshop on representation theory.

 Huppert was a founding member of the Institute of Experimental Mathematics of the University of Essen and is a member of the Akademie gemeinnütziger Wissenschaften zu Erfurt.

 Death

-Huppert died on 1 October 2023, at the age of 94.
+Huppert died on 1 October 2023, at the age of 95.